xandie985/RAGFinanceChatBot/README.md

 ## Data Version Control (DVC) Setup

-The dataset has been added to the AWS S3 bucket.
+The dataset & Vector database has been added to the AWS S3 bucket.
 Managing Data Versions with DVC

-To manage your data versions with DVC using the below commands:
+To manage the data versions with DVC using the below commands:

 1. **Add a remote storage**:
     ```bash